 - Create reusable functions as sub-flows: When using sub-flows, ensure that

-- Parameterize: if the sub-flow is performing the same operation with different data then you should parametrize the sub-flow to achieve easy maintenance.
+- Parameterize: if the sub-flow is performing the same operation with different data then we should parametrize the sub-flow to achieve easy maintenance.

-- Structure: It is important to check your project structure and follow the best practice suited to you.
+- Structure: It is important to check our project structure and follow the best practice suited to us.
 Having a good project structure makes it easy to understand and scale alongside the growth of the team.
-Here is an article that explains best practice when structuring your projects in LEAPWORK.
+Here is an article that explains best practices when structuring our projects in Leapwork.

 - Sub-flows with a single responsibility: Sub-flows that are designed to handle one functionality is easier to scale than the one with multiple implementations.
 Hence we recommend users create single responsibility sub-flows, this makes it easier to scale sub-flows when the feature under test extends its functionality.

-If you create your flows/sub-flows and keep the above points in mind, you will be able to achieve the following:
+If we create our flows/sub-flows and keep the above points in mind, we will be able to achieve the following:

 - Increased productivity